refactory-devops/JWT/README.md

 ## Getting started

-To start using this package you will need to do the following steps:
+To start using this package you will need to follow the following steps:

-To incluse this package into your TYPO3 Flow application just run:
+Include this package into your TYPO3 Flow application by running:

 	composer require rfy/jsonapi-authenticator